eafyounian/Practice_Finnish_Numbers/README.md

-# Practice_Finnish_Numbers
+# Practice Finnish Numbers
-Practice Finnish Numbers from 0 to 100.
+Practice Finnish numbers from 0 to 100.